8 Days

 Gloucester, eine historische Stadt in England, besticht durch ihr kulturelles Erbe und ihre malerische Umgebung.
 Die beeindruckende Kathedrale von Gloucester ist ein architektonisches Meisterwerk und Drehort für Harry Potter-Filme.
 Die Stadt hat ein reiches maritimes Erbe, was im Gloucester Docks District sichtbar wird.
 Die Cotswolds und die Severn Valley sind in der Nähe und bieten Naturschönheit und Outdoor-Aktivitäten.
 Gloucester verbindet Geschichte mit modernem Leben und ist ein vielfältiges Ziel für Besucher.

-Experience the world-famous "Jacobite Express," often hailed as one of the most beautiful and scenic train rides anywhere.
-This 84-mile round trip, known as the most stunning rail journey in the world, takes you through a series of breathtaking landscapes.
-The ride begins near Britain's highest mountain, Ben Nevis, and travels to Britain's westernmost train station, Arisaig, passing Britain's deepest freshwater lake, Loch Morar, and Britain's shortest river, River Morar, before finally reaching Europe's deepest seawater lake, Loch Nevis.
+This 84-mile round trip, dubbed the most beautiful rail ride in the world, takes you past a series of awe-inspiring extremes.
+The journey begins near Britain's highest mountain, Ben Nevis, and travels to Britain's westernmost train station, Arisaig, past Britain's deepest freshwater lake, Loch Morar, and Britain's shortest river, River Morar, until finally arriving at Europe's deepest seawater lake, Loch Nevis!

-The journey includes crossing the iconic 21-arched Glenfinnan Viaduct, made famous by the Harry Potter films, along with views of Loch Shiel and the Jacobite Memorial.
-If time allows, the train will pause on the viaduct to let you fully appreciate the magnificent views.
-A stop at Glenfinnan station may also be scheduled, where you can stretch your legs and visit the West Highland Railway Museum in the restored station building, if you wish.
-The Jacobite can stop at Arisaig upon request.
+We cross the 21-arched Glenfinnan Viaduct (a site made famous by the Harry Potter films), the Loch Shiel and the Jacobite Memorial.
+If time permits, the train will stop on the viaduct to give you the opportunity to enjoy the magnificent views.
+If time permits we will stop at Glenfinnan station.
+After the stop in Glenfinnan, you'll have time to stretch your legs and, if you wish, visit the West Highland Railway Museum in the restored station building.
+The Jacobite can also stop at Arisaig if you request this from the conductor.

-Beyond Glenfinnan, travel through the picturesque villages of Lochailort, Arisaig, Morar, and Mallaig.
-You can disembark at Arisaig if arranged with the conductor.
-On a clear summer day, from this point, you may catch a glimpse of the "Small Islands" of Rum, Eigg, Muck, Canna, and the southern tip of Skye.
+Behind Glenfinnan lie the beautiful villages of Lochailort, Arisaig, Morar and Mallaig.
+You can get off at Arisaig if you ask the security guard to do so.
+From here on a clear summer day you can see the "Small Islands" of Rum, Eigg, Muck, Canna and the southern tip of Skye.

 Day 8